Pope Francis calls anti-vaccine sentiment ‘baseless’ in his annual state-of-the-world speech

 “In making this point, I in no way intend to deny the usefulness of technology and its products, which make it possible for us to connect with one another easily and quickly,” Francis said.
 “But I do appeal urgently that we be watchful lest these instruments substitute for true human relationships.”

 Francis, 85, is nearing the nine-year mark of his pontificate, and he has made clear that he views the pandemic as an epochal challenge — and a chance for humanity to reevaluate its priorities.
-As a result, Francis has moved over the last year with urgency, pushing for a series of controversial reforms inside the church, and traveling abroad with more regularity than many other leaders.
+As a result, Francis has moved over the past year with urgency, pushing for controversial reforms inside the church and traveling abroad with more regularity than many other leaders.

-His speech Monday did include one modest papal first: He cited the idea of “cancel culture.”
+His speech Monday included one modest papal first: He cited the idea of “cancel culture.”
 Francis came upon the theme while discussing the weakening of international organizations, undermined by the differing visions of members.
 In those debates, the pope said, there was diminishing room for freedom of expression.
 “Cancel culture,” he said, was “invading” many public institutions.

 “Under the guise of defending diversity, it ends up canceling all sense of identity, with the risk of silencing positions that defend a respectful and balanced understanding of various sensibilities,” Francis said.